mendersoftware/mender-docs/03.Client-installation/07.Configuration-file/docs.md

 # Configuring system paths

-The following table describes the different system paths that the Mender client uses and the associated environment variables used to customize them.
+The following table describes the different system paths that the Mender clients use and the associated environment variables used to customize them.

 | Description             | Default path        | Environment variable   |